aisha895/aisha895/README.md

   </a>
 </p>

-I'm a recent Software Engineering graduate from York University with a passion for software and full-stack development.
-I enjoy building scalable, user-focused systems with tools like Java, Python, React, Spring Boot, and FastAPI.
+I'm a recent Software Engineering graduate from York University with hands-on experience in full-stack web development and IT support.
+I specialize in building scalable and efficient systems using technologies like Java, Python, React, Spring Boot, and FastAPI.

-From developing machine learning-powered web apps to supporting thousands of users in IT support roles, I love solving real-world problems with code.
+Throughout my academic and professional journey, I have gained experience in various roles such as:
+- **Software Development**: Developing full-stack applications with frameworks like Spring and React.
+- **IT Support**: Supporting thousands of users in IT environments, troubleshooting issues, and optimizing system performance.
+- **Collaboration**: Working in Agile environments and contributing to cross-functional teams to deliver high-quality solutions.
+- **Cloud Solutions**: Utilizing AWS and GCP for cloud computing, deploying applications, and managing cloud-based infrastructure.

 I'm always exploring new technologies and looking for meaningful projects to contribute to.
 Let's connect and build something impactful together! 💻🌱

 ## Programming Languages and Tools